1.2. 3. 4.

 and the nose busted clean off.

-The unit was made of partly what seems to be very light/low density aluminum alloy but all the little parts that go inside it are made of what appears to be pot metal or an even lower grade of aluminum alloy that has all the strength of egg shells from very small birds.
+The unit was made of partly what seems to be very light/low density aluminum alloy but all the little parts that go inside it are made of what appears to be pot metal or an even lower grade of aluminum alloy that has all the strength of egg shells.
 If you tried to do something this badly, I don’t think that you could.
+It takes a special talent for being shitty to punch that low.
 Since it’s the same size as the Law unit, we’ll assume it won’t do very well on the displacement test either.
 Both the Law and the fake Law do invade the area behind the web of your thumb when put on a pure carbine tube interface on bolt action rifles like that on my gen 1 MDT LSS chassis but, it does not do that on AR-15’s or bolt action chassis that were meant to take the taller, teardrop shaped fixed stock interface.

 Our unit broke at the locking pin that keeps it closed.
-The nose of that just snapped off the first time it was given a snap close.
+The nose of that locking pin just snapped off the first time it was given a snap close.
 Prior to snap closing a couple tries at more slowly closing it didn’t work.
-That was the reason for trying to snap it closed.
+That failure to close gently was the reason for trying to snap it closed.
 You can see on the picture above that each of the gentle attempts to close it actually damaged this part.
-When I followed that up with a snap closing, the poor quality material made its opinion heard.
+When I followed that up with a snap closing, the poor quality material made its opinion heard and it gave up the ghost.
 So the Facebook / Chinese Law clone graduates with 2.4 points earned so far out of a possble 19.
+Way to wow us.

 XLR Industries Folding Stock Adapter – $115 retail

 This was only the third unit to arrive for testing and, boy, we could not have had a better counterpoint to the garbage from China.
-Nicely made, clearly aluminum but good strong aluminum (I’m betting 7075 but can’t confirm yet).
+Nicely made, clearly aluminum but good strong aluminum.
 I’ve bashed this thing around really hard trying to get it to break but it just won’t.
 I’ve done the barricade bashing and live fire range testing and all the other tests.
 The designer should feel really good about their work.
 It’s a small unit full of very clever ways to deal with inevitable issues native to folding stocks being put where they maybe weren’t originally intended to go.

 XLR’s adapter.
 The top & bottom screws snug up the